-- Try recording movies with a quality setting of "STD". - Upgrade to the latest version of QuickTime. - Shut down other applications that are running.
+- Try recording movies with a quality setting of "STD". - Shut down other applications that are running.

 Even if proper playback is not possible on your Macintosh, you can use a commercially available HDMI cable to connect to the HDMI terminal of a TV or Macintosh and play back movies that way.